Paul Kariya: Nashville Predators

 During the Predators' training camp in September 2005, Kariya suffered separate ankle and groin injuries that limited his participation in team practices and pre-season games.
 Recovering in time for the season-opener, he debuted with the Predators on October 5, 2005, at home against the San Jose Sharks.
 Early in the game, Kariya was routinely cheered by fans when he touched the puck.
-Trailing 2–1 in the third period, he scored on goaltender Evgeni Nabokov to the tie the game, en route to a 3–2 win.
+Trailing 2–1 in the third period, he scored on goaltender Evgeni Nabokov to tie the game, en route to a 3–2 win.
 In his first season with Nashville, Kariya set team records with 31 goals, 54 assists and 85 points.
 His 14 power play goals also tied defenceman Andy Delmore's team record set in 2002–03, while his 245 shots came within three of Cliff Ronning's mark set in 1998–99.
 In the playoffs, Kariya had two goals and seven points over five games.

 Kariya had 76 points (24 goals and 52 assists)—the second highest total in team history—over 82 games during the 2006–07 season and led the Predators in scoring for a second-straight year.
 Kariya had two assists during five playoff games.
 During the off-season, Predators owner Craig Leipold put the team up for sale; two of the leading candidates to buy the franchise both had plans to relocate the team.
 With Kariya's contract expiring, he chose not to re-sign with Nashville, citing the team's uncertain future.